 Unless you have a fair understanding of coding language & logic, it’s more economical and efficient to install a module to help with checkout customization.

 ULTIMATE SHOWDOWN: 25+ Magento checkout extensions compared and rated to foster your success.

 #1.1 Pick one that mobile-friendly

-We’ve established the number to prove that mobile is the future of ecommerce, that’s why your extension should provide such seamless experience across the board.
+We’ve established the number to prove that mobile is the future of ecommerce; that’s why your extension should provide such a seamless experience across the board.

 Compatibility is extremely important.
 You install extensions to run your store smoother, not for them to fight each other.

 Moreover, you should look for a module that works well with your current themes.
 For example, BSS’s Magento one-step checkout extension is compatible with common themes on the market: all MageSolutions themes, Fastest and Infinit theme of Codazon, and all Alothemes themes.